Fei-Sheng-Wu/UserActivityTracker/README.md

 - [x] Save the initial size of the element upon starting
 - [x] Save additional customized configurations upon starting
 - [x] Save logging messages at anytime during recording
+- [x] Analyze and graph the recorded user actions

 ## How to Use